-- Reciprocity

-- Dynamic counterexamples to Reciprocity

-- Static counterexamples to Reciprocity
+- Dynamic counterexamples to Reciprocity - Static counterexamples to Reciprocity

-- 2 Substitution

-- Infinitely many

-- Comparatives

-- 3 Conjunctive Sufficiency

-- Reciprocity implies Conjunctive Sufficiency

-- Evidence against Conjunctive Sufficiency in causal claims
+- Reciprocity implies Conjunctive Sufficiency - Evidence against Conjunctive Sufficiency in causal claims

-- (31) a.
-Ali has an Irish passport because he was born in Ireland. - b.
+(31) a.
+Ali has an Irish passport because he was born in Ireland.b.
 Ali has an Irish passport because he was born in Europe.